Tour de France 2017

 Tour de France logo smallIn September this year, I will pay another visit to the French Alps for my very own Tour de France 2017.

-Other than during my previous Tour in 2014, when we switched locations four times, I have picked a single location for our base camp this year: Briançon.
+Unlike during my previous Tour in 2014, when we switched locations four times, I have picked a single location for our base camp this year: Briançon.

 Like Bourg-Saint-Maurice and Jausiers in 2014, the city of Briançon is strategically located at the base of several mountain passes…